 Hyrum’s Law mitigation

-Every API change —even backward-compatible bug fixes— may be a failure dependency for someone.
+Every API change —even backward-compatible bug fixes— may be a failure dependency for someone (see Hyrum’s Law or xkcd).
 To mitigate this, we can set up a private PDF server with the X.Y.Z version of your choosing.
 Contact us if you are interested.

 PDF Blocks uses conventional HTTP response codes to indicate the success or failure of an API request.
 In general: Codes in the